-.
-Then you may stop paying attention to feelings or being honest ind worry about yourself while denying that you are worried.
-At this point you may start to avoid anyone or anything that forces ou to be honest about your feelings and behavior.
-Life then gets ard and one crisis arises after another.
+Then you may stop paying attention to feelings and being honest and worry about yourself while denying that you are worried.
+At this point you may start to avoid anyone or anything that forces you to be honest about your feelings and behavior.
+The life gets hard and one crisis arises after another.
 Some signs are: